Some Graftings of Complex Projective Structures with Schottky Holonomy: Real Holonomy

 \subsection{The Measured Lamination}

 Here we realize the real curves as a measured lamination with isolated leaves, each of weight $m \pi$ for $m \in \mathbb{Z}$.

-Since we assume $\rho$ is real, the limit set of $\Gamma$ is contained in $\R \cup \infty$, and the convex hull $C$ of the limit set of $\Lambda$ in $\HHH$ is contained in the equitorial half plane $\textbf{H}$.
+Since we assume $\rho$ is real, the limit set of $\Gamma$ is contained in $\R \cup \{\infty\}$, and the convex hull $C$ of the limit set $\Lambda$ in $\HHH$ is contained in the equitorial half plane $\textbf{H}$.
 The \textit{pleating locus} of $\uc{S}$ is the set of points $L$ in $\uc{S}$ through which there passes one and only one open geodesic arc $a$ for which $\Psi(a)$ is a geodesic in $\Psi(\uc{S})$.
 It is shown in \cite{MT} p.
-177, that the image of the pleated map, a pleated surface $S'$, is contained in convex hull $\mathcal{CH}(\Gamma)$ of $\Gamma$ and that $L$ is a measured geodesic lamination on $\uc{S}$.
+177, that the image of the pleated map, a pleated surface $S'$, is contained in the convex hull $\mathcal{CH}(\Gamma)$ of $\Gamma$ and that $L$ is a measured geodesic lamination on $\uc{S}$.

 Then, following \cite{Pap}, $L$ assigns to any smooth compact arc $c$ on $\uc{S}$ intersecting $L$ transversely, and whose endpoints lie in the complement of $L$ a finite Borel measure $\mu$ on $c$ with support in $c \cap L$.
 By Lemma \ref{unique disk} each endpoint $e_i$ of $c$ is containted in the convex hull $C(U_{e_i})$ of unique maximal disk $U_{e_i}$.
 Since the $e_i$ do not lie in the pleating locus there are at least two geodesics of $U_{e_i}$ through $e_i$ which are mapped to geodesics by $\Psi$.
-Now each $U_{e_i}$ contains more than two ideal points and the $C(U_{e_i})$ are two-dimensional.
+Now each $U_{e_i}$ has more than two ideal points and the $C(U_{e_i})$ are two-dimensional.
 It follows that $\Psi(C(U_{e_i}) \subset \textbf{H}$ where $\textbf{H}$ denotes the equitorial half plane in $\HHH$.

 Let $\Theta(s,t)$ denote the dihedral angle of intersection of the circles $U_s$ and $U_t$.
-In \cite{KT} it is shown that $\mu(c) = \varphi'$ with where the sum runs over subdivisions of $[0,t] = c$ and the limit is taken as the width of the widest interval goes to zero.
+In \cite{KT} it is shown that $\mu(c) = \varphi'$ with where the sum runs over subdivisions $t_1 < t_2 < \cdots < t_n$ of $[0,t] = c$ and the limit is taken as the width of the widest interval goes to zero.

 If $\mu(c) < \pi$ then $\Theta(D(U_{e_1}),D(U_{e_2})) \leq \lim (\Theta(0,t_1) + \dots + \Theta(t_n,t)) < \pi$.
 Then $\mu(c) = 0$, since otherwise $\Psi(C(U_{e_i}) \subset \textbf{H}$ implies a contradiction.
 It follows easily that if $\mu(c) = m \pi$ for $m \in \mathbb{Z}^+$ then $c$ is an atom of $\mu$ and all atoms have measure $m \pi$ and correspond to seperated leaves of the lamination.
 If $\mu(c) > \pi$ and has no atoms then there is a $c' \subset c$ such that $\mu(c') < \pi$ and we conclude that the support for $\mu$ consists of isolated leaves each with weight $m \pi$.